-LCU identified the land, secured the site, established a development team, and built the community support leading to the construction of Fairhaven Crossing, a 40-unit affordable housing building in Mundelein.
-It is now open and accepting applications.
+In the Fall of 2016 Lake County United identified the land, secured the site, established a development team, and built the community support leading to the construction of Fairhaven Crossing, a 40-unit quality housing building in Mundelein.
+It is now open.
 All units are affordable with 12 units set aside for individuals with disabilities.
 Lake County United is actively looking for viable land and investors for more affordable housing across Lake County.

 On average, one-third of those in the county jails and state prisons are mentally Ill, contributing to a prison recidivism rate that, in the next five years, is expected to cost Illinois more than $16.7 billion.
 In Lake County the top 100 highest utilizers returned to jail 8 to 17 times in one year.
 The delay in seeking treatment due to stigma, lack of awareness, fewer treatment options, and the scarcity of supportive housing -- has meant that jails and prisons have become the default destination for those with mental illness.